LV6LV/usefull_stuff/priv_esc/openssl/readme.md

 Resultant is the openssl-exploit-engine.so file.

 ## 4. Transfer the file to target machine
-Once you have the file, run the following, at the location of the so file.
+Once you have the file on the target machine, run the following command below.

 openssl req -engine <full path to openssl-exploit-engine.so file>